-Polkadot-JS UI: How to Receive DOT to my Account Print
+Polkadot-JS UI: How to Receive DOT to My Account Print

 How to receive funds to your account

-In order to receive funds to an account, you need to copy your account address and either share it with the sender or use it yourself, if you are sending funds from an exchange or another one of your accounts.
+To receive funds to an account, you need to copy your account address and either share it with the sender or use it yourself, if you are sending funds from an exchange or another one of your accounts.

 2. Click on the icon next to your account.
 This will copy the account's address.